Sitting in Limbo (2020 film)

-Sitting in Limbo is a 2020 feature-length factual television drama about the Windrush scandal.
+Sitting in Limbo is a 2020 British factual drama television film about the Windrush scandal.
 The story focuses on the real-life experiences of a Jamaican-born British man, Anthony Bryan, one of the victims of the UK Home Office hostile environment policy on immigration.
 Bryan had lived in the UK for 50 years when his life was upended as a result of the Home Office mistakenly classifying him as an illegal immigrant.

 Sitting in Limbo was written by Bryan's half-brother, novelist Stephen S. Thompson, and stars Patrick Robinson, Nadine Marshall, Pippa Bennett-Warner, Jay Simpson and Sarah Woodward.
 The film was broadcast on 8 June 2020 on BBC One.

 Jimmy Cliff's song "Sitting in Limbo", from his 1971 album Another Cycle, played over the closing credits.